pantheon-systems/documentation/source/content/guides/local-development/04-jenkins.md

 1. Copy the generated token.
 You will not be able to view the token again.

-1. Navigate back in Jenkins and create your new credential with the following options:
+1. Navigate back to Jenkins and create your new credential with the following options:

     - **Kind**: Secret Text
     - **Scope**: Global